ansys/pyprimemesh/README.md

 ## License and Acknowledgments

-PyPrime is licensed under the MIT license.
+PyPrimeMesh is licensed under the MIT license.

-PyPrime makes no commercial claim over Ansys whatsoever.
-This library extends the functionality of Prime by adding a Python interface to Prime server without changing the core behavior or license of the original software.
-The use of the Prime Server requires a legally licensed copy of Ansys Workbench.
+PyPrimeMesh makes no commercial claim over Ansys whatsoever.
+This library extends the functionality of Ansys Prime by adding a Python interface to Ansys Prime Server without changing the core behavior or license of the original software.
+The use of the Ansys Prime Server requires a legally licensed copy of Ansys Workbench.